ETS-Android1/g1a_project/README.md

 # License
 This project is licensed under The GNU General Public License v3.0 - see the LICENSE.md file for details
 # Acknowledgments
-Le Dinh Trung (ldt) - dtrung98(https://github.com/dtrung98/MusicPlayer)
+Le Dinh Trung (ldt) - dtrung98(https://github.com/dtrung98/MusicPlayer),
-Hat tip to anyone who's code was used
+Hat tip to anyone who's code was used,
-Inspiration
+Inspiration,
 etc